A sticky HDP-HMM with application to speaker diarization: Hierarchical Dirichlet processes

-\citet{Teh:06} have also described the marginal probabilities obtained from integrating over the random measures $G_0$ and $\{G_j\}$.
-They show that these marginals can be described in terms of a \emph{Chinese restaurant franchise} (CRF) that is an analog of the Chinese restaurant process.
+\citet{Teh06} have also described the marginal probabilities obtained from integrating over the random measures $G_0$ and $\{G_j\}$.
+They show that these marginals can be described in terms of a \textit{Chinese restaurant franchise} (CRF) that is an analog of the Chinese restaurant process.
 The CRF is comprised of $J$ restaurants, each corresponding to an HDP group, and an infinite buffet line of dishes common to all restaurants.
 The process of seating customers at tables, however, is restaurant specific.
-Each customer is pre-assigned to a given restaurant determined by that customer's group $j$.
-Upon entering the $j^{th}$ restaurant in the CRF, customer $y_{ji}$ sits at currently occupied tables $t_{ji}$ with probability proportional to the number of currently seated customers, or starts a new table $T_j + 1$ with probability proportional to $\alpha$.
-The first customer to sit at a table goes to the buffet line and picks a dish $k_{jt}$ for their table, choosing the dish with probability proportional to the number of times that dish has been picked previously, or ordering a new dish $\uniqueTheta_{K+1}$ with probability proportional to $\gamma$.
-The intuition behind this predictive distribution is that integrating over the global dish probabilities $\beta$ results in customers making decisions based on the observed popularity of the dishes throughout the entire franchise.
-See the Supplementary Material for further details~\citep{SuppA}.
+Each customer is preassigned to a given restaurant determined by that customer's group $j$.
+Upon entering the $j${th} restaurant in the CRF, customer $y_{ji}$ sits at currently occupied tables $t_{ji}$ with probability proportional to the number of currently seated customers, or starts a new table $T_j + 1$ with probability proportional to $\alpha$.
+The first customer to sit at a table goes to the buffet line and picks a~dish~$k_{jt}$ for their table, choosing the dish with probability proportional to the number of times that dish has been picked previously, or ordering a~new dish $\theta _{K+1}$ with probability proportional to $\gamma$.
+The intuition behind this predictive distribution is that integrating over the global dish probabilities~$\beta$ results in customers making decisions based on the observed popularity of the dishes throughout the entire franchise.
+See the Supplementary Material for further details~[\citet{SuppA}].

-Recalling Equation~\eqref{eqn:HDPMM}-\eqref{eqn:HDPglobaldist}, since each distribution $G_j$ is drawn from a DP with a discrete base measure $G_0$, multiple $\tableTheta_{jt}$ may take an identical value $\uniqueTheta_k$ for multiple unique values of $t$.
-As we see in the Supplemental Material~\citep{SuppA}, this corresponds to multiple tables in the same restaurant being served the same dish.
-We can write $G_j$ as a function of the unique dishes:
+Recalling equations~\eqref{eqn:HDPMM} and \eqref{eqn:HDPglobaldist}, since each distribution $G_j$ is drawn from a DP with a discrete base measure $G_0$, multiple $\theta^{*}_{jt}$ may take an identical value $\theta _k$ for multiple unique values of $t$.
+As we see in the Supplemental Material~[\citet{SuppA}], this corresponds to multiple tables in the same restaurant being served the same dish.
+We can write $G_j$ as a function of the unique dishes: where $\pi_j$ now defines a restaurant-specific distribution over dishes served rather than over tables, with Let $z_{ji}$ be the indicator random variable for the unique dish selected by observation $y_{ji}$.
+An equivalent representation for the generative model is in terms of these indicator random variables: